There a different types of FFL to choose from. Make sure you understand which FFL type is best for you.

 This may require multiple forms and extra steps depending on your location.
-However, if you took the Rocket FFL course, you’ll have every detail and access to all the necessary forms to quickly apply for your Federal Firearms License.
+However, if you took completed our FFL start-up guide, you’ll have every detail and access to all the necessary forms to quickly apply for your Federal Firearms License.

 The federal requirements for getting an FFL are the same throughout the US.

 To get an FFL, the federal government requires that you: